Septias/better-ilias/README.md

 # !
 Broken
 Better ilias is not working.
-They dynamicly add the course-content now, which does not work well with my crawler.
+Will fix this until 30.Nov

 # BetterIlias
 A tool for better interaction with the managment-website from Albert-Ludwigs-Universität Freiburg.